 In 2018, the Symphony added a new Family Concert to it’s season, which is a free concert for all children under 18 and includes an outdoor musical festival.
 Designed entirely for children ages 3-11 to enjoy with their families and friends.
 This concert offers interactive family activities on the plaza of the Long Beach Performing Arts Center before the concert and includes an instrument petting zoo for children to touch and play actual symphonic instruments, musical games, and arts and crafts.
 After families have fun on the plaza they are invited to come inside the Terrace Theater for a 50-minute matinee concert with Maestro Eckart Preu, special guests, and the Long Beach Symphony.

 This concert, which will continue in the 2021/22 season, is made possible by a multi-year grant from The RuMBa Foundation of Long Beach.
-This season’s concert will be held on Sunday, May 31, 2020 at the Terrace Theater.

 Elementary School Ensembles